verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Gareebo ka aesthetic mat churao.
 - [ ] Mai decompose hona chahta hu.
 - [ ] Once I saw a bee drown and I understood.
+- [ ] My soul comes from better worlds and I have an incurable homesickness for the stars.